openoms/joininbox/FAQ.md

 ## Download and verify Raspbian SDcard image for a Raspberry Pi
-To be able to open the JoinMarket-QT GUI on the dekstop from the RPI need to use the Raspberry Pi OS (32-bit) with desktop inage
+To be able to open the JoinMarket-QT GUI on the dekstop from the RPI need to use the Raspberry Pi OS (32-bit) with desktop image
 * Download image:
 https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2020-05-28/2020-05-27-raspios-buster-armhf.zip
 * Download signature: